19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Derived Statistics/Level.md

 Your level starts at 1 and increases whenever you reach 10 [Experience Points](Experience%20Points.md)

-When you level up, you can increase 3 different ability scores by 1 each, or 1 ability score by 2.
+When you level up, you can increase 3 different [Ability Scores](../Chosen%20Statistics/Ability%20Scores.md) by 1 each, or 1 ability score by 2.